anseki/jquery-contextmenu-common/README.md

 *Default:* `undefined`

 A string to group the menu items and identify the group.
-Items `radiogroup` is not specified in a same menu node (i.e. one `items` object) are grouped into one group.
+In one list (i.e. one `items` object's children), items that `radiogroup` is not specified are grouped into one group.
 For example, there are five groups:

 ```js